Determines the density of a group of Candidate features.

 Sorting becomes more difficult according to the number of data streams.
 Multiple streams of data could be almost impossible to sort into the correct order, since all features matching a Group By value need to arrive before any features (of any feature type or dataset) belonging to the next group.
 In this case, using Group By with When All Features Received may be the equivalent and simpler approach.

 Note Multiple feature types and features from multiple datasets will not generally naturally occur in the correct order.

 As with many scenarios, testing different approaches in your workspace with your data is the only definitive way to identify performance gains.

 This parameter determines how the total candidates value is calculated.
 Its possible values are:

 Typically, the relationship between this parameter and Candidate geometry is as follows:

 When the Candidate geometry does not match what is required – for example, point features when Calculate Density By equals Area – then the features are ignored (but still output).

-This parameter defines the attribute that is to receive the calculated density value.
+Name the attribute to contain the calculated density value.
 The default is _density.